 - Drug diversion by a nurse can also include removing a pain patch directly from a patient’s body for personal use or even rifling through medical or hazardous waste (used syringes for example) for controlled substance residue.

 Misappropriating medications and drug diversion of controlled substances is a serious offense and a violation of the California Nursing Act.
+There is no statute of limitation for the filing of a disciplinary action by a California licensing board.
 The Nursing Practice Act is located in the California Business and Professions Code starting with Section 2700.
 Regulations which specify the implementation of the law appear in the California Code of Regulations.

 BUSINESS AND PROFESSIONS CODE – DIVISION 2.
 HEALING ARTS [500 – 4999.129]